ddorn/ddorn.gitlab.io/content/post/2021-04-01-Creating a retro sunset with Pygame.md

 if __name__ == "__main__":
     main()
 ```

 There are still a few things to note here:
- - I'm import `pygame.gfxdraw` as it is not imported by pygame by default, and allows to draw shapes with transparency.
+ - I'm importing `pygame.gfxdraw` as it is not imported by pygame by default, and allows to draw shapes with transparency.
  - Even if I don't plan to change the `SIZE` of the window, I still define a constant in order to avoid magic numbers in the code.
 I also define one letter shortcuts for the with and height because we will use them *a lot*.
  - I use `pygame.SCALED` for the display type.
 This is pygame 2 only, and will scale the window by the biggest integer that it can, otherwise you would have to scale it manually.
  - We have a `frame` counter that will be our only source of time for everything that moves.